OpenAperture/messaging/README.md

 The `subscribe` method allows a consumer to receive messages from the messaging system.
 The provides 2 arguments, depending on the usage pattern:

-* connection_options - CloudOS.Messaging.ConnectionOptions struct, containing the connection username, password, etc...
+* connection_options - OpenAperture.Messaging.ConnectionOptions struct, containing the connection username, password, etc...
 This struct can also define the failover connection options.
 Defaults to the @connection_options attribute.

-* queue - CloudOS.Messaging.Queue struct, containing the queue (and possibly exchange) information
+* queue - OpenAperture.Messaging.Queue struct, containing the queue (and possibly exchange) information

 * callback_handler - A function which receives messages from the queue.
 	* To receive messages synchronously, and auto-acknowledged/rejected, the function must have an arity of 2 (payload, metadata):